ReverseThatApp/ReverseThatApp.github.io/_posts/2020-04-14-by-pass-storekit-in-app-purchase-iOS-with-lldb.md

 - A jailbroken device.
 - [Hopper Disassembler](https://www.hopperapp.com/download.html)
 - [Setup LLDB environment](https://kov4l3nko.github.io/blog/2016-04-27-debugging-ios-binaries-with-lldb/)
-- A bit knowledge of assembly arm64, refer previous [post]({{ site.baseurl }}/by-pass-ssl-pinning-iOS-with-lldb/){:target="_blank"}
+- A bit knowledge of assembly arm64, please read my previous [post]({{ site.baseurl }}/by-pass-ssl-pinning-iOS-with-lldb/){:target="_blank"}

 ## Overview
 When you install an app from App Store, if it has In-App Purchases feature it will show beside then Install button.
 Let install REDACTED app on the jailbroken device first and launch the app.
-For these kinds of app, it will provide you some contents for Free and some contents require to purchase, which will show Apple purchase popup.
+For these kinds of app, it will provide you some contents for Free and some content require to purchase, which will show Apple purchase popup.
 [![In-app purchases features]({{ site.baseurl }}/images/20200414/sample-inapp-purchases-features.png)]({{ site.baseurl }}/images/20200414/sample-inapp-purchases-features.png){:target="_blank"} <br/>**Figure 1: Sample In-app purchases features** *(source: developer.apple.com)*<br/><br/>

 Tap on one of the items, you will be asked for purchasing and showing Apple In-app purchases popup, might be like this: